tern-lang/tern/README.md

 ##### Numbers

-The most basic type is the simple true or false value, which is called a 'boolean' value.
+There are a number of different ways to represent numbers.
+The most common representation is in decimal format, which is a simple sequence of digits.
+In addition to the simple decimal notation it can be useful to represent numbers in their binary or hexadecimal format.
+Below there are examples of some of the numeric literals available to the developer.

 ```js
 let binary = 0b0111011; // binary literal